ASD-Blueprint/desktop.gov.au/blueprint/office-365.md

 Microsoft Teams is a collaboration platform that enable the Agency to work collaboratively with external agencies.
 This allows Agency users to collaborate internally, with trusted guest users and set up meetings with external users.

-The design will consider the following configurations
+The design will consider the following configurations:

 * External Access - configures allowable domains to connect to the Agency instance of Microsoft Teams.
 This also configures Skype for Business integration.
 * Guest Access – is when an external user is invited to be a member of the team.
 Once a team owner has granted someone guest access, they can access that team's resources, share files, and join a group chat with other team members.